-Last night’s The Walking Dead episode “Try,” took is front and center into the debate on where we stand in Alexandria.
+Last night’s The Walking Dead episode Try is a debate on where Rick’s group stands in Alexandria.
 But first, we must go over teenage love in the zombie apocalypse and the psychological pressure of constantly losing loved ones.

 Sasha babbles something about Michonne being in a better place then her.
 Don’t know what she is referring to, because Michonne lost a child and other family.
 Sasha has to learn to focus this energy.
 There will be bigger things to worry about eventually.
-She needs to learn to control herself, for the sake of everyone.
-She tells Michonne that she cant help her and I wonder how true that really is.
+She needs to learn to control herself for the sake of everyone.
+Then again, I could never imagine dealing with grief and loss like the survivors of the zombie apocalypse.
+Sasha tells Michonne that she cant help her and I wonder how true that really is.
 What if she is right?

 Carl goes into the forest running after his crush, Enid.
-They had a very lovely scene hiding out in a hollowed out tree, as walkers pass them by.
-Not too good of a hideout, but a cute way to have Carl experience teenage romance in the midst of a zombie apocalypse.
+They had a very lovely scene hiding out in a hollowed out tree as walkers pass them by.
+Not a great idea for a hideout, but a cute way to have Carl experience teenage romance in the midst of a zombie apocalypse.
 Our little boy is growing up.

 Why is no one communicating about these W’s appearing on zombie foreheads?
 Darryl and Aaron stumble upon a man that was killed and had the W etched on his head.
 A little farther down, they found a woman tied to a tree that was eaten alive by zombies, once again, with a W on her forehead.